postsharp/postsharp-emails/140-custom-validation-aspect.md

     }

     /// <summary> A class to expose your custom extensions. </summary>
-    ///
-    /// <remarks>   This class could be thought of a form of api for
+    /// <remarks> This class could be thought of as a form of API for
     ///           your extensions. </remarks>
     [CompileTime]
     public static class Extensions
     {
         public static ReferencePredicate MethodNameEndsWith(this ReferencePredicateBuilder? builder, string suffix) => new MethodNamePredicate( builder,